Moo-Ack-Productions/bpy-build/docs/getting-started.md

 # Getting Started: Building your own addoon

-To get started using bpy-build to manage building and reloading your own blender addon project, follow the steps below.
+To get started using BpyBuild to manage building and reloading your own blender addon project, follow the steps below.

 Install from PyPi: